Mar 6th 2025

 Tower Gardens

-Any plant that grows well in a container garden will also do well in a vertical garden.
-Be mindful that plants with shallow roots, such as annual flowers, vegetables, and herbs, will thrive in a container more than perennials.
-A lovely trailing effect along fences, trellises, and other upright structures makes vines one of the best plants to cultivate when vertical gardening.
+Any plant that grows well in a container will also thrive in a vertical garden.
+Plants with shallow roots, like annual flowers, vegetables, and herbs, flourish in containers more than perennials.
+Trailing vines create a lovely effect along fences, trellises, and other upright structures.

 Vegetables require a deep root system to flourish, so they are often not the best choice for vertical gardening, but you may still try other possibilities.
 Because of their shallow root systems, leafy greens—like spinach or lettuce—are good for container and vertical gardening.
 Because of their thin root systems, herbs like mint, parsley, and rosemary are also excellent choices for vertical planting.